Topological Learning in Multi-Class Data Sets

 As the number of dice increases, the data suggest that the total number of topological features increases exponentially (see \cref{fig:TopFeaturesVsDice}).

-We conjecture that as the number of dice increases, the structure of the boundary between $\mathcal{M}_0$ and $\mathcal{M}_1$ becomes more complex, as evidenced by the exponentially increasing number of topological features in $\mathcal{M}_1$ as measured by the homology of $\mathrm{Cl}(S_1)$.
-We illustrate the complexity of the boundary for the five dice case by constructing a joint 1-skeleton from $S_1$ and $S_0$ by creating edges between the vertices of these skeletons using \cref{eqn:Cech}.
-The resulting simplicial complex is then visualized with vertices of $S_1$ and $S_2$ shown in different colors.
-The image (\cref{fig:MathDice4Projection}), in which edges are suppressed for clarity, shows the two classes of data are thoroughly mixed as compared to \cref{fig:HEPMASSCover}, which is easily separable.
+We conjecture that as the number of dice increases, the structure of the boundary between $\mathcal{T}_0$ and $\mathcal{T}_1$ becomes more complex, as evidenced by the exponentially increasing number of topological features in $\mathcal{T}_1$ as measured by the homology of $H_1$ as well as the proportion of the data needed to construct a covering of the two data sets.
+We illustrate the complexity of the boundary for the five dice case by constructing a joint skeleton as before.
+The image (\cref{fig:MathDice4Projection}), in which edges are suppressed for clarity, shows the two classes of data are thoroughly mixed as compared to (e.g.) \cref{fig:HEPMASSCover} which is easily separable.

 An increasingly complex boundary suggests that a more complex (i.e. deeper and/or wider) neural network structure is required to learn such a boundary in order to classify a sample. \cref{tab:AccuracyVsNet} shows evidence to support this hypothesis.